 California International Sailing Association

-Andrew Campbell, Harry Legum, Fuzz Spanhake, Leandro Spina, Kevin Hall, Mike Kalin, Robbie Dead, Cameron Biehl, Zack Brown, Dave Wright, Ryan Minth, Lisa Ross, Jay Kehoe, Steph Roble, Joey Mello, Elizabeth Kratzig, Sydney Bolger, Zack Maxam, Jimmer Montgomery
+Andrew Campbell, Harry Legum, Fuzz Spanhake, Leandro Spina, Kevin Hall, Mike Kalin, Robbie Dean, Cameron Biehl, Zack Brown, Dave Wright, Ryan Minth, Lisa Ross, Jay Kehoe, Steph Roble, Joey Mello, Elizabeth Kratzig, Sydney Bolger, Zack Maxam, Jimmer Montgomery

 CISA has partnered up with Sailors for the Sea to make the 2014 CISA Clinic a Clean Regatta.
 Sailors will be expected to use reusable water bottles and filling stations on shore as well as in the coach boats to refill those bottles with to eliminate single use plastic bottles.
 Coach boats will have bags to collect trash each day.
 Recycling bins will be located in the boat park and clubhouse and sailors will be asked to monitor the boat park and marina for trash each day.